 Students should be aware of the difference between a drop and a withdrawal and remember that they have different deadlines and separate financial policies.
-The deadlines are posted each term on the Dedman School of Law Calendar.
+The deadlines for each are posted each term on the Dedman School of Law Calendar at www.smu.edu/registrar.
 A drop occurs when a student removes one or more courses from his or her schedule and remains enrolled in at least one credit hour for the term.
 A withdrawal occurs when removing the course or courses will result in the student being enrolled in zero hours for the term.

-If a student removes all courses from his or her schedule prior to the payment due date, the transaction is considered a cancellation and does not result in financial penalty or impact the student's transcript.
+If a student removes all courses from his or her schedule prior to the first day of the term, the transaction is considered a cancellation and does not result in financial penalty or impact the student's transcript.